-Kanagawa University has established several high-level, specialized research institutes in order to advance research that contributes to further progress and security in society.
-The products of research at these institutes are actively applied in the university’s educational programs.
+Kanagawa University has established several high-level, expert research institutes in order to advance research that contributes to further progress and security in society.
+The products of these institutes’ research are actively applied in the university’s educational programs.

-The research functions of our graduate schools are supported by institutes operating in each academic discipline.
-Researchers pursue their own unique projects across a diverse range of themes, as well as engaging actively in joint research cutting across different fields of expertise.
-Findings are presented each year in institute bulletins, annuals, and serial publications.
-Exchange with research institutes in other parts of the world is also pursued vigorously.
+The research functions of Kanagawa University’s graduate schools are supported by institutes within each academic discipline.
+Researchers pursue their own unique projects across a diverse range of themes, and are particularly active in joint research that cuts across fields of expertise.
+Their findings are presented every year in institute bulletins, annuals, and serial publications.
+Active exchange with research institutes in other parts of the world is also a focus.

-On April 1, 2014, the Institute for the Study of Japanese Folk Culture was accredited by the Ministry of Education, Culture, Sports, Science and Technology as a “Joint Usage/Research Center” pursuant to the Ordinance for Enforcement of the School Education Act.
-Name of Joint Usage/Research Center: International Center for Folk Culture Studies.
+On July 1, 2009, the Institute for the Study of Japanese Folk Culture was accredited by the Ministry of Education, Culture, Sports, Science and Technology to establish a “Joint Usage/Research Center” under the Ordinance for Enforcement of the School Education Act, which was reaccredited on April 1, 2014.
+(Name of Joint Usage/Research Center: International Center for Folk Culture Studies)

-The aim of the Center for Clinical Psychology is to provide education, carry out research, and offer clinical counseling to community residents.
-In addition to conducting education and research as well as providing guidance and advising in clinical psychology, the center is involved in practicum and seminar activities in clinical psychology courses for undergraduate and graduate students.
+The aim of the Center for Clinical Psychology is to provide education, carry out research, and offer clinical counseling to residents of the local community.
+It engages in education, research, guidance, and advising in clinical psychology, and plays roles in practical work and exercises in clinical psychology-related subjects for undergraduate and graduate students.

-Taking an integrated approach to the four fields of mathematical and physical sciences, information science, materials and energy sciences, and biological sciences, the Research Institute for Integrated Science aims to develop a systematic conception of “knowledge information.”
-It conducts joint research, seminars, symposia, and other activities addressing issues across the entire spectrum of general science and technology.
+The Research Institute for Integrated Science takes an integrated approach to the four fields of mathematical and physical sciences, information sciences, materials and energy sciences, and biological sciences, working to systematize these as “knowledge information.”
+Toward that goal, it conducts joint research, seminars, symposia, and other activities that address issues across the entire spectrum of science and technology.

-This institute’s aim is to conduct broad-based interdisciplinary research across different areas in the field of engineering and other academic disciplines.
-Its wide-ranging research activities include joint research and interaction with industry and government on topics involving projected development of new technologies.
+The goal of this institute is to conduct broad-based interdisciplinary research and surveys across different domains in the fields of engineering and other academic disciplines.
+Its multi-faceted research activities include joint research and academiaindustry-government interaction on subjects involving promising new technologies.

-The Research Center for Nonwritten Cultural Materials was launched in April 2008 to take over and build on the results attained by the 21st Century COE Program titled “Systematization of Nonwritten Cultural Materials for the Study of Human Societies."
-We have organized nine projects and promoted joint research centered on "illustrated materials," "physical techniques," and "environment and scenery" which were the three main pillars of the 21st Century COE Program, and also new nonwritten cultural phenomena as an additional subject.
+The Research Center for Nonwritten Cultural Materials was launched in April 2008 to take over and build on the results attained by the 21st Century COE Program titled “Systematization of Nonwritten Cultural Materials for the Study of Human Societies.”
+The center operates nine projects and promotes joint research centering on the three cornerstones of the 21st Century COE Program research project—illustrated materials, physical techniques, and environment and scenery—while also broadening its focus to other new nonwritten cultural phenomena.

-Members of the Institute for the Study of Japanese Folk Culture promote interdisciplinary and international joint research into local history, folk culture and traditional articles by researchers affiliated with the Institute and external researchers.
+At this center, researchers of the Institute for the Study of Japanese Folk Culture (ISJFC)and from outside the university engage in interdisciplinary and international joint research into regional history, folk culture, and folk implements.

-Opened in April 2013, this center is engaged in cross-faculty and multidisciplinary research activities in Asian studies.
-It brings together information on the Asian studies previously pursued independently in our university and disseminates this information both in Japan and abroad.
-The center also seeks to contribute to the development of Asian studies through integrated research on politics, economics, society, culture, science and technology, and to play a part in the development of the Asian region and ultimately the advancement of peace and prosperity worldwide.
+Opened in April 2013, this cross-faculty and interdisciplinary organization performs research in Asian studies.
+It brings together information on Asian studies previously pursued independently by individual institutes in the university and disseminates this information within Japan and abroad.
+Leveraging the strengths of the university to perform integrated research encompassing such fields as politics, economics, society, culture, science and technology, the center seeks to contribute to the development of Asian studies, to the Asian region itself, and, ultimately, to the advancement of peace and prosperity worldwide.